clucas26e4/riesz-logic/README.md

 	$ make doc

 This command generates a .html file for each Coq file, that only have definitions, statements and comments useful for the reader.
-It also generates a file "toc.html" where all the sections for each file are gathered together as well as a quick explanation of what the reader will find in the file.
+It also generates a file "toc.html" where all the sections in the files are gathered together as well as a quick explanation of what the reader will find in the files.

 ### The structure of the depository